 The game of Fan Tan is actually quite simple.
 The large splash of beads across the table makes the game look both mysterious and confusing, but the object is easy: choose a number from one to four that represents how many beads are left after subtracting groups of four.

 In a traditional game, the dealer (tan kun) announces a new game and tells the players to make their wagers.
 Bets are placed on any one number (1, 2, 3, 4) and on combinations of numbers.
 Once the wagers are set, the dealer rings a bell, ending the wagering, and takes a cup (jug – tan), and covers approximately 60 of the 200 beads.
 The remaining beads are swept away and the cup is removed.
-The dealer then uses a small bamboo stick with a crook similar to one used on a craps game to separate the beads in groups of four.
-Eventually there will be just a few beads remaining; one, two, three or four – and that is the winning number.
+The dealer then uses a small bamboo stick with a crook similar to one used in a craps game to separate the beads in groups of four.
+Eventually, there will be just a few beads remaining; one, two, three or four – and that is the winning number.

-This video shows how Fan Tan works when playing at a live dealer casino online
+This video shows how Fan Tan works when playing at a live dealer online casino.